niveklabs/tfwriter/google-beta/r/google_compute_disk.md

   default     = null
 }

+variable "multi_writer" {
+  description = "(optional) - Indicates whether or not the disk can be read/write attached to more than one instance." type        = bool default     = null
+}

 variable "name" {
   description = "(required) - Name of the resource.
 Provided by the client when the resource is\ncreated.
 The name must be 1-63 characters long, and comply with\nRFC1035.
 Specifically, the name must be 1-63 characters long and match\nthe regular expression '[a-z]([-a-z0-9]*[a-z0-9])?' which means the\nfirst character must be a lowercase letter, and all following\ncharacters must be a dash, lowercase letter, or digit, except the last\ncharacter, which cannot be a dash." type        = string